Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: TFLR with CIRLS

-This approach is used to estimate predators diet the quantitative fatty acid signature analysis framework \citep{iverson2004}.
-The standard IRLS algorithm must be modified to incorporate the simplex constraints.
-At each iteration, after computing the unconstrained update, we need to project the solution back onto the feasible region defined by the simplex.
-However, this projection approach may not be optimal for likelihood-based inference.
-Instead, we can formulate the constrained weighted least squares problem at each IRLS iteration as a quadratic programming (QP) problem, yielding the constrained IRLS (CIRLS) formulation \citep{masselot2025}.
+This approach has been used, for example, to estimate predator diet within the quantitative fatty acid signature analysis framework \citep{iverson2004}.
+However, the standard IRLS algorithm must be modified to accommodate simplex constraints.
+In particular, at each iteration, after computing the unconstrained update, one would need to project the estimate back onto the feasible region defined by the simplex.
+Such projection-based corrections, however, may not be optimal from a likelihood-based perspective.
+A more principled alternative is to formulate the constrained weighted least squares problem at each IRLS iteration as a quadratic programming (QP) problem, leading to the constrained IRLS (CIRLS) formulation \citep{masselot2025}.

 At iteration $t$ of the IRLS algorithm, we need to solve the following constrained weighted least squares problem

 This can be rewritten in standard QP form as:

 where: